 Marquette offers a wide variety of undergraduate majors that incorporate the physical therapy pre-requisite courses needed.
 The direct freshman admission window to the six year program is fairly unique and removes much of the competitive pressure so that students often develop a richer undergraduate experience consistent with the Jesuit mission of the university.
 The most popular undergraduate major is Exercise Physiology, although there are almost 20 others that can be utilized depending on a student's area of interest.
 Admission to the professional phase of the program is guaranteed following junior year provided a student meets the following requirements for continuation:

 For direct admission to the program, the best qualified students will be drawn from the pool of applicants.
 Strong candidates for direct freshman admission rank in the top quarter of their class, and have demonstrated proficiency in their high school math and science courses.
 In addition a student's extracurricular activities, awards, service, essay are all considered part of the applicants profile in addition to grades.
-Test scores for 2020 are now optional.
+Test scores are now optional.

 A set number of PT-related observation hours are not officially required.
 However, observing in a variety of physical therapy settings and with different patient populations is the best means to demonstrate your understanding of and commitment to the profession during the application process.